 Oh yes, the handles.
 I love them.
 I snagged them from Hobby Lobby at 40% off and have not regretted it for a moment.

 I let the piece sit in the garage for a few days before moving it to the living room.
 And when I imply that I moved it, I really mean a few college guys did because this was the infamous piece that contributed to me losing most gross motor skills for a few days.
-You can read more about that in this post though.

 So there you have it.
 A changing table can have more uses than wiping tushes and changing clothes.
 This one has a new purpose in life!